algo23-yifeizhou/Assignment_3/README.md

 5. Visualization tools included.
 6. Fast and reproducible distributed training with Apache Spark and CLI.

-You can find further information about Catboost and its documentation[here](https://github.com/catboost/catboost)
+You can find further information about Catboost and its documentation [here](https://github.com/catboost/catboost)

 ### My contribution and improvement
 Different from classifying of the shapes of stock index trend as the paper introduced.
 I applied the Catboost algorithm to predict the market intraday momentum.
 For more information about market intraday momentum, you can refer to: <br>